 Supply Chain Management is a high-demand career field comprised of people and businesses that design, procure, manufacture, warehouse, transport, and dispose of goods or services.
-Those who work in supply chain actively manage these interactions to meet customer requirements.
-If you’re good at organizing details, recognizing connections, thinking efficiently, and streamlining processes, industries need people like you for jobs in supply chain management.
-You can be part of a team that ensures a smooth flow through the entire production, storage, and delivery process.
+Those who work in the supply chain actively manage these interactions to meet customer requirements.
+If you're good at organizing details, recognizing connections, thinking efficiently, and streamlining processes, industries need people like you for jobs in supply chain management.
+You can be part of a team that ensures a smooth flow through production, storage, and delivery processes.

 Associate of Applied Science Degree

-The Associate of Applied Science in Supply Chain Management degree builds on the certificate program and expands your exposure to the many aspects of business.
+The Associate of Applied Science in Supply Chain Management degree builds on the certificate program and expands your exposure to the many aspects of the business.
 The program includes foundational business courses such as economics, accounting, business law, and e-commerce, along with math applications and communication.
-In these courses, you’ll gain skills to be a successful contributor in the interconnected relationships that comprise supply chain management.
+In these courses, you’ll gain skills to successfully contribute to the interconnected relationships that comprise supply chain management.
 Additional business courses address material costs, inventory management decisions, and customer relationships.
-This degree will support your goal for advancement in the industry and will meet current skill requirements for employment.
+This degree will support your goal for advancement in the industry and meet current employment skill requirements.

 Supply Chain Management Certificate

 The Supply Chain and Logistics Specialist certificate will provide you with the industry and technical skills needed for immediate employment.
-Certification coursework explores the interconnected relationships of supply chain and identifies the requirements of warehousing, inventory control, customer service, and procurement.
-Supply chain basics, logistics, and warehousing are combined with computer literacy, management, and Microsoft Excel skills to form a well-balanced certificate.
+Certification coursework explores the interconnected relationships of the supply chain and identifies the requirements of warehousing, inventory control, customer service, and procurement.
+To form a well-balanced certificate, supply chain basics, logistics, and warehousing are combined with computer literacy, management, and Microsoft Excel skills.
 You’ll develop these skills in a work-based learning environment that fosters critical thinking and practical application.

 Careers in Supply Chain Management